-"Typically we don't recommend cornstarch, baby powders, or other powders on our babies," pediatrician Natasha Burgert, M.D., tells Romper.
+"Typically we don't recommend cornstarch, baby powders, or other powders on our babies," Dr. Burgert says.

 Because cornstarch is so cheap, you've essentially got nothing to lose by giving it a shot.
 Just be sure to use it sparingly, and keep it away from your baby's face.
 (And naturally, if your baby's rash doesn't respond to this or any other home remedies, call your pediatrician.)